rust-lang/reference/src/items/modules.md

 ## Attributes on Modules

 Modules, like all items, accept outer attributes.
 They also accept inner
-attibutes: either after `{` for a module with a body, or at the beginning of the source file, after the optional BOM and shebang.
+attributes: either after `{` for a module with a body, or at the beginning of the source file, after the optional BOM and shebang.

 The built-in attributes that have meaning on a function are [`cfg`],